blutui/dev.blutui.com/src/pages/guides/create-project.md

 ## Getting started

 {% step title="Accessing the Console" position="1" %}
-Navigate to what is commonly known as the agency dashboard or simply, the [Console](https://blutui.com/app).
+Navigate to what is commonly known as the agency dashboard or simply, the [Agency Console](https://console.blutui.com).
 {% /step %}

 {% step title="Initiating a new project" position="2" %}